Digital Marketing 5 min read

 Google increased its snippet length in 2017 to accommodate more descriptive snippets that helped users understand search results better.
 While this update was never formally named, it proved to be important for SEO experts and copywriters in the long run.

-If a website’s snippet was too short for the engine’s new snippet length, then the engine would use a website’s meta description as a SERP snippet instead.
+As per on page SEO checklists, a website’s snippet was too short for the engine’s new snippet length, then the engine would use a website’s meta description as a SERP snippet instead.
 Badly written meta descriptions, however, could turn users off from a site and drastically reduce user traffic.

 To address this change, SEO pros and copywriters audited website content to create great titles and snippets for users.
 They made sure that the first text on their websites were compelling, while simultaneously containing keywords related to user searches.